 Use a Split Screen Template

-You can also download a wealth of split screen templates, including these awesome ones from Motion Array.
+You can also download a split screen template from Motion Array.
 The templates work using drop boxes, allowing you to drag and drop your clips into the template split screen.
 If you don’t want to tinker with all of the various crops, using a template can be a perfect solution to achieving the look you want.

 Creating beautiful split screen videos can take time, but your patience is rewarded when your project comes together.
 Now you have learned the basics of Adobe Premiere split screen video editing, you can use your creativity to expand your skills.